n-greensweig/full-stack-to-do-app/README.md

 - [Contributing](#Contributing)

 ## Description
-The Full Stack To-Do App is a comprehensive application for task management.
+Priori is a full stack to-do app is a comprehensive application for task management.
 It allows users to add, search, sort, and track tasks efficiently.
 The app is built with React and Node.js, providing a dynamic and responsive user experience.

 ## Installation